vxgmichel/gambatte-terminal/README.md

 - **Support for UTF-8 and good rendering of unicode block elements** More specifically the following characters `▄ █ ▀`.
-  Changing the code page might be necessary on windows, using `chcp 65001`.
   Also, the alignement might be off (e.g small spaces between pixels) This is not always well supported.